Heshan-Qiu/netvalue-shop-backend/README.md

 ## Contact

-For any queries or contributions, feel free to contact me at [your-email] or open an issue in this repository.
+For any queries or contributions, feel free to contact me at heshan.chiu@gmail.com or open an issue in this repository.

----

-Replace `[Project Name]`, `[repository-url]`, and `[your-email]` with the actual project name, repository URL, and your contact email, respectively.